curl/everything-curl/libcurl/url/get.md

 ## `CURLU_DEFAULT_PORT`

-If the URL handle has no port number stored, this option will make `curl_url_get()` return the default port for the used scheme.
+If the URL handle has no port number stored, this option makes `curl_url_get()` return the default port for the used scheme.

 ## `CURLU_DEFAULT_SCHEME`

-If the handle has no scheme stored, this option will make `curl_url_get()` return the default scheme instead of error.
+If the handle has no scheme stored, this option makes `curl_url_get()` return the default scheme instead of error.

 ## `CURLU_NO_DEFAULT_PORT`

 Instructs `curl_url_get()` to *not* use a port number in the generated URL if that port number matches the default port used for the scheme.
-For example, if port number 443 is set and the scheme is `https`, the extracted URL will not include the port number.
+For example, if port number 443 is set and the scheme is `https`, the extracted URL does not include the port number.

 ## `CURLU_URLENCODE`

-If set, will make `curl_url_get()` URL encode the host name part when a full URL is retrieved.
+This flag makes `curl_url_get()` URL encode the host name part when a full URL is retrieved.
 If not set (default), libcurl returns the URL with the host name "raw" to support IDN names to appear as-is.
-IDN host names are typically using non-ASCII bytes that otherwise will be percent-encoded.
+IDN host names are typically using non-ASCII bytes that otherwise are percent-encoded.

-Note that even when not asking for URL encoding, the `%` (byte 37) will be URL encoded in host names to make sure the host name remains valid.
+Note that even when not asking for URL encoding, the `%` (byte 37) is URL encoded in host names to make sure the host name remains valid.

 ## `CURLU_URLDECODE`

 Tells `curl_url_get()` to URL decode the contents before returning it.
-It will not attempt to decode the scheme, the port number or the full URL.
-The query component will also get plus-to-space conversion as a bonus when this bit is set.
-Note that this URL decoding is charset unaware and you will get a zero terminated string back with data that could be intended for a particular encoding.
-If there are any byte values lower than 32 in the decoded string, the get operation will return an error instead.
+It does attempt to decode the scheme, the port number or the full URL.
+The query component also gets plus-to-space conversion as a bonus when this bit is set.
+Note that this URL decoding is charset unaware and you get a zero terminated string back with data that could be intended for a particular encoding.
+If there are any byte values lower than 32 in the decoded string, the get operation instead returns error.

 ## `CURLU_PUNYCODE`

 If set and `CURLU_URLENCODE` is not set, and asked to retrieve the `CURLUPART_HOST` or `CURLUPART_URL` parts, libcurl returns the host name in its punycode version if it contains any non-ASCII octets (and is an IDN name).
-If libcurl is built without IDN capabilities, using this bit will make `curl_url_get()` return `CURLUE_LACKS_IDN` if the host name contains anything outside the ASCII range.
+If libcurl is built without IDN capabilities, using this bit makes `curl_url_get()` return `CURLUE_LACKS_IDN` if the host name contains anything outside the ASCII range.